 - Premium.
 This is for active share traders and investors.
 The minimum deposit is $300,000 and the account features a personal relationship manager.

 - Platinum.
 This is for high-volume share traders and investors.
 The minimum deposit is $1,500,000 and the account features VIP pricing, a personal relationship manager and a dedicated sales trader always just a call away.

-Saxo Bank should be considered trustworthy given its long history in the market and the fact that it is regulated in multiple countries.
+Saxo Invested is broadly considered trustworthy given its long history in the market and the fact that it is regulated in multiple countries.

 Given the size and scale of the broker, it operates in 6 tier-1 regulators, including the ASIC.
 It adds to its compliance, meaning it could be more trustworthy for investors.

-What types of customer support are available from Saxo Capital Markets?
+What types of customer support are available from Saxo Invested?

 If you ever need help with your account or a specific transaction, Australian phone and email customer support is available from Monday to Friday through Saxo's Sydney office.
 After-hours calls will be diverted to a Saxo Bank Group office.

-What fees are charged when using Saxo Capital Markets?
+What fees are charged when using Saxo Invested?

 The table below outlines some of the minimum commissions that may apply.